PLACE OF BIRTH IS NOT A CHOICE

 Has America’s foreign policy backfired?
 During the decades of the Cold War, the CIA provided support to the military dictators of Chile, Honduras, El Salvador, Guatemala, and Nicaragua.
 In attempts to stop the spread of communism to the Western hemisphere, the United State trained and equipped brutal, state- sponsored terrorism.
 Consequently, hundreds of thousands of Central and South Americans have sought refuge to the United States.

-Jonathan Blitzer, in Everyone Who Is Gone Is Here, narrates the struggles of men, women, and children of Central and South America to escape US supported massacre, torture, and poverty through immigration.
+Jonathan Blitzer, in Everyone Who Is Gone Is Here, narrates the struggles of men, women, and children of Central and South America to escape U.S. supported massacre, torture, and poverty through immigration.